dennisnordberg/julia-school/content/julia/arrays.md

 ## How to check if a value exists in an array

-Let's begin with the O.G. planets again:
+Let's begin with the O.G. nine planets again:

 `planets = ["Mercury", "Venus", "Mars", "Earth", "Jupiter", "Saturn", "Uranus", "Neptune", "Pluto"]`